-Introduction by Professor Tom Welton - Dean of the Faculty of Natural Sciences
+Welcome from Professor Tom Welton, Dean of the Faculty of Natural Sciences.

-"I am delighted to announce the pilot of the FoNS Academic Leadership Programme, commencing in February 2018, following a successful pilot in 2017.
-The Faculty’s staff strategy is to recruit the very best scientists and mathematicians and to help them to achieve their full potential.
+"I am delighted to announce the second year of the Academic Leadership Programme, commencing in February 2018, following a successful pilot in 2017.
+The Faculty of Natural Science’s staff strategy is to recruit the very best scientists and mathematicians and to help them to achieve their full potential.
 To achieve this, we need to develop and support our diverse community of staff to succeed across research, education and operations.
 This year, I am very pleased to welcome colleagues from the Faculties of Engineering and Medicine onto the programme.

 - Explore personal leadership styles and how to flex according to context